When is the best time to visit Las Vegas?

 By carefully planning your vacation time around the Vegas schedule, you will get the best possible rates and have a great time walking the Strip and exploring all that the city has to offer.

 Following is a list of some of the busiest times during the year to visit Las Vegas.
 While there is pretty much always something going on in Vegas, these times are the worst for the crowds.

 Busiest Vegas Weekends and Holidays

 The AVN novelty Expo is the premier B2B event in adult entertainment and features adult toys, lingerie, gifts, supplements, games, furniture cosmetics, and much more.
-There are many opportunities for networking and workshopping at this event that draws around 25,000 people to the Hard Rock Hotel for the four-day event.
+There are many opportunities for networking and workshopping at this event, which draws around 25,000+ people.

 Super Bowl Weekend – Early February

-Memorial Day Weekend is when hotels are likely to kick off their pool party seasons.
-Visitors will often find special events and concerts, or tributes scheduled during these weekends as well.
-You can probably find a room at these times, but you will pay for it.
+Memorial Day Weekend is when hotels will likely kick off their pool party seasons.
+Visitors will often find special events and concerts or tributes scheduled during these weekends as well.

 4th of July